 Touchscreen GPS rangefinders are also gaining popularity.
 Although it does take more set up time and device “learning” to get started, once that’s all done, it’s very easy to use.

 Can’t Choose Between Laser & GPS?
-Introducing the Bushnell Hybrid for 2018
+Introducing the Bushnell Hybrid

 It’s a rangefinder, it’s a GPS, yes, it’s a Hybrid.
 This is the world’s first laser rangefinder and GPS handheld golf device in one, and that’s a mouthful.
 But, at least it’s easier to use than its tongue twister name.
 We can just call it the Hybrid.